Tails (Sonic the Hedgehog): In other media

-Tails is a supporting character in the animated series Adventures of Sonic the Hedgehog, Sonic the Hedgehog, Sonic X and Sonic Boom, as well as the 1996 Sonic the Hedgehog film.
-Tails also makes a guest appearance in the OK K.O.!
-Let's Be Heroes episode "Let's Meet Sonic".
+Film series

 Tails appears in the 2020 Sonic the Hedgehog film during a mid-credits sequence, emerging from a ring portal on Earth in search of Sonic.

 Tails is featured as a main character in the sequel, Sonic the Hedgehog 2, the logo of which features a yellow "2" with two tails attached in homage to the character.
 He is voiced by Colleen O'Shaughnessey, reprising her role from the games.
 In the film, Tails was shunned on his home planet for having two tails but grew to idolize Sonic after witnessing his bravery when facing off against Dr. Robotnik.
 He travels to the planet to warn Sonic about Knuckles hunting him down to locate the Master Emerald and teams up with his hero to find the Emerald first, though he's initially afraid to do so, claiming he's not "a field guy."
 He still assists Sonic with his flight and various gadgets throughout their journey, culminating in them teaming up with Knuckles to stop Robotnik from conquering the universe.
 After they succeed, they agree to safeguard Master Emerald as they live together with Sonic's adoptive family, the Wachowskis.

 Tails also appears in the first episode of Knuckles, voiced again by O'Shaughnessey.

-In the third movie of film series, Sonic the Hedgehog 3, Tails, once again voiced by O'Shaughnessey, continues to be the "gadget guy" of Sonic's team as they try to stop Shadow the Hedgehog, providing crucial technical help, such as holograms, to aid Sonic.
+In the third installment of the Sonic film series, Sonic the Hedgehog 3, Tails, once again voiced by O'Shaughnessey, continues to be the "gadget guy" of Sonic's team as they try to stop Shadow the Hedgehog, providing crucial technical help, such as holograms, to aid Sonic.

-Tails, and alternative versions of himself, appear in Sonic Prime, all of them voiced by Ashleigh Ball, after Sonic shatters the Paradox Prism and the universe, creating alternative dimensions in the process.
-Several alternative Tails are created, one being Nine, who never met Sonic and was bullied throughout his life.
-He became bitter and isolated as a result, and created seven artificial tails for himself as weapons.
-He is initially distrustful of Sonic but eventually warms up to him.
-Other versions are the feral and seemingly unintelligent Mangey and the pirate mechanic Sails.
-In print, he is a supporting character in the Archie-produced Sonic the Hedgehog comic series, the Fleetway-produced Sonic the Comic and the IDW-produced Sonic the Hedgehog comic series.
-Tails is also a main character in the intercompany crossover DC X Sonic the Hedgehog.
-In the miniseries, he partners with Cyborg during the team up with the Justice League to defeat Darkseid.
-In the second half of the miniseries, Tails also dons a suit of armor resembling Cyborg's components, and becomes a reserve member of the Teen Titans.
+Tails will appear in the 2027 film Sonic the Hedgehog 4, with O'Shaughnessey reprising her role.